 - Make your bagels more or less chewy to suit your taste by boiling them for a shorter or longer amount of time.
 Boiling for less time will create a less chewy crust.
 Boiling for longer will create a chewier crust.
 I like to boil mine for about 30 seconds on each side for a thinner crust.

-What is the float test?
+What is "passing the float test"?

-When you put your bagels in the boiling water, they should float.
 I recommend doing this with one test bagel first, so you can adjust if needed.
 If the bagel floats, it has passed the float test!
-If the bagel does not float, then they're not yet ready to boil and need to take a bit more time to rise.
+And if the bagel does not float, then they're not yet ready to boil and need to take a bit more time to rise.

 If the bagels float: This indicates that the dough has risen enough and the bagels will be light and airy once they're baked.
 Go ahead and boil and bake the bagels as directed!

 If the bagels do not float: This indicates that the dough is too dense.
 If you boil and bake them now, your final bagels will be too dense and chewy.
 Cover the unboiled bagels with a clean kitchen towel again, and let sit for 10 more minutes to let the dough rise more.
-Then, try the float test again.
+Then, try again.

 Storage

-Room Temperature Storage: These bagels are best fresh, of course!
+Room Temperature Storage: Homemade bagels are best fresh, of course!
 Once cooled, they can be stored in a sealed plastic bag at room temperature for up to three days.
 Reheat the bagels in the microwave for about 30 seconds to make them warm and soft again.

-Freezer Storage: Once fully cooled, you can also freeze these bagels in a freezer-safe plastic bag or container for up to 3 months.
+Freezer Storage: These bagels freeze well!
+Once fully cooled, transfer the bagels to a freezer-safe plastic bag or container and freeze for up to 3 months.
+I like to freeze them in individual plastic bags so I can reheat just one bagel whenever I like.
 Reheat frozen bagels in the microwave for about 60 seconds until warm and soft again.

-Recipe FAQ
+Recipe FAQs

 Sourdough Discard Bagels